 - Limit Theory Prototype / Earlier Versions

-Yes, there are still the Limit Theory Prototype forums, and in the future may be closed off, but for right now, they're mostly there for historical reasons.
+The Limit Theory Prototype forums may be closed off in the future, but for right now, they're mostly there for reference.
 Unless your topic pertains specifically to LTP, do not use these forums.
 Feel free to post in the same category under the general forums, though.
 This is more than likely where your post belongs.

 At the same time, you will not be able to buy yourself into the LTP version as Josh is not accepting any more funding as mentioned above.
 We're sorry, but that's just the way it is.

 If you have lost your link to the prototype or need to download it again, please send Josh an email at (josh @ ltheory . com) with the email address in which you pledged with Kickstarter.
 Do not abuse this asking for getting into the Prototype if you didn't pledge at that level -- it will be ignored!

 - This game does not use CryEngine or Unreal Engine 4.
 This game is using a custom engine created specifically for Limit Theory.
 As such, the system requirements are not ungodly high.
 In fact, the requirements are fairly low for a game of this magnitude.
 Josh has been developing the game with performance seen as a necessity, so you will likely not need to upgrade your hardware in order to play this game.
 While really old systems won't be able to play the game, as long as you have something fairly recent (within the last 3-4 years) you should have no problems playing it.
 Unfortunately, as the game is not yet in beta, there is as yet no definitive answer to "Can my computer run this?".